Tangerang

-In recent years the urban expansion of Jakarta has covered Tangerang.
-As the result, many of its residents commute to Jakarta for work or vice versa.
+As one of the cities around Jakarta, Tangerang partly functions as a dormitory city with numerous residents commuting to Jakarta for work.
 Many high-class and middle-class satellite cities have been developed in Tangerang, complete with their own shopping malls, private schools and convenience centers.
 The government is working on expanding the toll road system to accommodate more traffic flow to and from the area.
+However, the city also contains many industrial areas, such as Jatake, and business districts, such as Alam Sutera, in its own right.